 Australian gaming company BlueBet announced Tuesday that it has reached an agreement with the Colorado River Indian Tribes and BlueWater Resort & Casino in Arizona for access to the Arizona sports betting market that is expected to launch on Sept.
 9.

-The company said it has submitted a license application and is expected to hear before the sports betting market that will expand when Arizona sportsbook apps go live.
+The company said it has submitted a license application and is expected to hear before the sports betting market that will expand when AZ sports betting apps go live.

 There are 20 sports wagering licenses available in Arizona, with 10 going to sports teams and pro sports facilities and 10 to Indian tribes.
-The state Department of Gaming is currently reviewing applicants before the launch date that coincides with the start of the NFL 2021 season.
+The state Department of Gaming is currently reviewing applicants before the launch date that coincides with the start of Arizona NFL betting on the 2021 season.

 The news comes a day after BetMGM AZ announced a deal with the Gila River Indian Community and the NFL Arizona Cardinals that will bring sportsbooks to three Gila River casinos and to State Farm Stadium, home to the Cardinals.